rmarx/holblocking-blogpost/README.md

 func
 ```

-Again, you could say there's an easy solution: have the browser look for the `HTTP/1.1 {statusCode} {statusString}\n` pattern to see when a new header starts.
+Again, you could say there's an easy solution: have the browser look for the `HTTP/1.1 {statusCode} {statusString}\n` pattern to see when a new header block starts.
 That might work for TCP packet 2, but will fail in packet 3: how would the browser know where the green `script.js` chunk ends and the purple `style.css` chunk begins?

-This all is a fundamental limitation of the way the HTTP/1.1 protocol was designed.
-It means that, if you have a single HTTP/1.1 connection, resource responses always have to be delivered **in-full** before you can switch to sending a new resource.
-This can lead to severe HOL blocking issues if earlier resources are slow to create (for example a dynamically generated `index.html` that is filled from database queries) or, as above, if earlier resources are simply quite large.
+This is a fundamental limitation of the way the HTTP/1.1 protocol was designed.
+If you have a single HTTP/1.1 connection, resource responses always have to be delivered **in-full** before you can switch to sending a new resource.
+This can lead to severe HOL blocking issues if earlier resources are slow to create (for example a dynamically generated `index.html` that is filled from database queries) or, as above, if earlier resources are large.

-This is why browsers [started opening multiple parallel TCP connections][parallelConnections] (typically 6 nowadays) for each page load over HTTP/1.1.
-That way, requests could be distributed across those individual connections and there is no more HOL blocking.
-That is, unless you have more than 6 resources per page...
-That's where the practice of "sharding" your resources over multiple domains and Content Delivery Networks (CDNs) comes from: as each sharded domain gets 6 connections, browsers will open up to 30-ish TCP connections in total for each page load.
+This is why browsers [started opening multiple parallel TCP connections][parallelConnections] (typically 6) for each page load over HTTP/1.1.
+That way, requests can be distributed across those individual connections and there is no more HOL blocking.
+That is, unless you have more than 6 resources per page... which is of course quite common.
+This is where the practice of "sharding" your resources over multiple domains (img.mysite.com, static.mysite.com, etc.) and Content Delivery Networks (CDNs) comes from.
+As each individual domain gets 6 connections, browsers will open up to 30-ish TCP connections in total for each page load.
 This works, but has considerable overhead: setting up a new TCP connection can be expensive (for example in terms of state and memory at the server) and takes some time (especially for an HTTPS connection).

 [parallelConnections]: http://www.stevesouders.com/blog/2008/03/20/roundup-on-parallel-connections/

 As this problem cannot be solved with HTTP/1.1 and the patchwork solution of parallel TCP connections didn't scale too well over time, it was clear a totally new approach was needed, which is what became HTTP/2.

 *Note: the old guard reading this might wonder about HTTP/1.1 pipelining.
-I decided not to discuss that here to keep the overall story flowing, but people interested in even more technical depth can read the [bonus section at the end of this post](#sec_pipelining).
+I decided not to discuss that here to keep the overall story flowing, but people interested in even more technical depth can read the [bonus section at the end](#sec_pipelining).

 <a name="sec_http2"></a>
 ## HOL blocking in HTTP/2 over TCP